schematics/schematics/README.md

 data, initializing data, serializing data, formatting data and validating data against type definitions, like an email address.

 It is going through substantial changes at the moment.
-Please bare with me as I simplify, extend, and create a new foundation from which to build.
+Please bear with me as I simplify, extend, and create a new foundation from which to build.

 I have been listening to everyone's suggestions and finally decided the right